whysush/DrawEQ/README.md

   </a>
 </p>

-DrawEQ is free, and it's staying free.
-I built it because I wanted it to exist and nobody was going to build it for me.
+DrawEQ is completely free, and it's staying free.
+I built it because I wanted it to exist and nobody was going to build it for me, and I understand that there are people like me who may also need something like this.

-That said — if it ends up on a mix you're proud of, and you feel like throwing a couple of bucks at it, the link's there and I'd appreciate it more than you'd think.
-If not, genuinely, no hard feelings.
-Use it, enjoy it, and tell me what breaks.
+That said, if you find it truly useful, and you have some money to spare, please do consider donating as that would motivate to better the software.
+It's completely optional!

-Bug reports and screenshots of curves you've drawn are worth just as much to me, and those are free too.
+Please do report any bugs and crashes you come across.

 ---